Sheffield Institute of Education

 Overview

-The Sheffield Institute of Education welcomes applications for White Rose funded PhD scholarships, starting in October 2025.
+The Sheffield Institute of Education welcomes applications for White Rose funded PhD scholarships, starting in October 2026.
 Applicants are advised to submit their own project ideas on any topic aligned with the Education, Childhood and Youth pathway (see research clusters below).
 Scholarships are available for both full-time and part-time PhD study.
-Please refer to our doctoral applications page and the WRDTP website pages for detailed information about the awards, eligibility and materials to support putting together an application.
+Please refer to our application page for full-time study or part-time study and the WRDTP website pages for detailed information about the awards, eligibility and materials to support putting together an application.
 Successful applicants will join Sheffield Hallam's highly active community of researchers and doctoral students in the Sheffield Institute of Education, based at City Campus, close to the city centre and transport links.

 Postgraduate research at the Sheffield Institute of Education (SIoE)